-That calming ocean breeze, the gentle crashing of the waves, the nostalgia of fish ‘n’ chips or a well-deserved cocktail in hand – whether you’re on holiday or you’ve ventured out for a day by the coast, it turns out that a little ‘vitamin sea’ really is good for the soul.
+That calming ocean breeze, the gentle crashing of the waves, the nostalgia of fish ‘n’ chips or a well-deserved cocktail in hand – whether you’re on staycation or you’ve ventured out for a day by the coast, it turns out that a little ‘vitamin sea’ really is good for the soul.
 Our partner, Oceanographic Magazine investigates the correlation between the great blue and a happy state of mind.

 Whether you spend time on, in or near the water, you’ll know how much of a positive impact it can have on your mental health.
 Proven to have psychologically restorative effects, dedicating regular time to being in aquatic environments can lead to a reduction in negative mood and stress.

 Of course, this is nothing new.
 The Romans famously saw public bathing as a civil right and constructed a number of sites – most notably, The Roman Baths in the city of Bath – throughout the 5th century.
 The hammam was a core hub for social gatherings throughout the Ottoman Empire and the Finnish sauna ritual (followed by rolling in snow or leaping into an icy lake) has been documented as far back as 7000BC.
 In England, the Hampstead Heath bathing ponds were originally dug out in the 17th and 18th centuries, and Victorian physicians prescribed seaside holiday to improve health ailments and the Public Baths and Wash-houses Act was passed in 1846.